nla-group/classix/docs/source/comparison.rst

     * 1.5 TB RAM (=1536 GB RAM)
     * 1.8 TB disk space (expandable)

-The DBSCAN, HDBSCAN, Quickshift++ fail in this experiment (runtime > 24 hr) while CLASSIX use around 1.5 seconds for clustering of whole data.
-Therefore, to compare the the four algorithms (ensure they can finish clustering within a day), we need to select 5% of the data (downsampling and remove the noises) for the competing algorithms -  DBSCAN, HDBSCAN, and Quickshift++:
+When run on the full data set, DBSCAN, HDBSCAN, Quickshift++ fail in this experiment (runtime > 24 hr) while CLASSIX requires around 1.5 seconds for the clustering of whole data.
+Therefore, to compare the four algorithms (and ensure they finish their computation within a day), we select 5% of the data for all competing algorithms except CLASSIX:

 .. code:: python

     # This block of code is provided by Kamil Oster
-    final_len = 0.05 * data.shape[0] % use 5% selected data
+    final_len = 0.05 * data.shape[0] % select 5% of the data, removing some outliers
     outliers_position = np.where(data[:,0] > 7.5)[0]
     no_outliers_position = np.delete(np.arange(0, len(data[:,0])), outliers_position, axis=0)